abienvenu/Kyela/README.md

 CHANGELOG
 ---------
+* 1.6.2 :
+  - Bootstrap and Jquery are no longer included in the source code, but fetched via composer
 * 1.6.1 :
   - The email contact is now configurable via an environment variable
   - Fix for empty event names